 A group of countries and dependencies in the Western hemisphere is often referred to as “Latin America”.
-Its joyful mellowness, its brightly colored cities and the sheer beauty of its wide-open spaces are the main attractions of this post-colonial continent.
-It is Latin because the most predominant spoken languages Spanish, French and Portuguese.
-Here, we will uncover the deliciousness of the following countries in Latin America, Argentina, Brazil, Chile, Colombia, Ecuador, Guatemela, Peru and the next world’s wine destination – Uruguay.
+Its joyful mellowness, its brightly colored cities, and the sheer beauty of its wide-open spaces are the main attractions of this post-colonial continent.
+It is Latin because of the most predominant spoken languages are Spanish, French, and Portuguese.
+Here, we will uncover the deliciousness of the following countries in Latin America, Argentina, Brazil, Chile, Colombia, Ecuador, Guatemala, Peru, and the next world’s wine destination – Uruguay.

 From the Andes mountains to the equatorial Amazon rain forest, from the Inca city of Machu Picchu to the Patagonian glaciers, the landscapes of South America exert a magnetic pull that fascinates all travelers set on discovering these New World paradises.
 The ancestral land of Amerindian civilizations, Latin America abounds with hidden treasures that will instill delightful memories: infinite expanses of breathtaking beauty, exuberant flora and fauna, sun-soaked beaches in the middle of winter, and an avant-garde culinary scene are all part of the journey, not to mention the warm hospitality of the local people or the charm of ancient colonial towns and cities.

 Puerto Iguazu, Argentina